Antivirus

 yearly price

-Also included are parental controls, with which you can monitor your children's Internet activity through a Web dashboard that doubles as the anti-theft command center.
-This puts the ability to remotely GPS locate any registered devices, lock them, view their IP address, delete data, or even activate an alarm at your fingertips.
+Also included are parental controls, for monitoring your children's Internet activity.
+This is done through a web dashboard that doubles as the platform's anti-theft command center.
+With the latter, you can remotely GPS locate any registered devices, lock them, view their IP address, delete data, or even activate an alarm.
 Most Bitdefender subscriptions also include system tuning and a VPN.

-Bitdefender's sizable catalog of features isn't its only strength: The program's security and performance have both received perfect scores from independent testing labs, while the desktop and mobile apps are intuitive and user-friendly.
-Taken together, in our eyes, all of these easily make Bitdefender the best Internet security package overall.
+Bitdefender's huge catalog of features isn't its only strength: The program's security and performance have both received perfect scores from independent testing labs, while its desktop and mobile apps are intuitive and user-friendly.
+For us, all of these easily make Bitdefender the best Internet security package overall.

 Review